 The City of Wyndham is located on the western edge of Melbourne, between the metropolitan area and Geelong.
 Wyndham covers an area of 542km² and features 27.4km of coastline bordering Port Phillip to the east.
 The municipality is situated in one of Australia’s most productive regions, part of the largest area of rich basalt soils on the continent.
 Wyndham is adjacent to the municipalities of Greater Geelong, Moorabool, Melton, Brimbank and Hobsons Bay.

-The City of Wyndham has an estimated resident population of 241,902 in 2017.
-Between 2012 and 2017, Wyndham experienced some of the greatest population growth across Australia.
-In Victoria, Wyndham had the second largest percentage increase in population of all Local Government Areas and the largest volume of change, adding over 62,500 people in 5 years.
+The City of Wyndham has an estimated resident population of 255,322 in 2018.
+Between 2013 and 2018, Wyndham experienced the third largest population growth across Australia, and the largest in Victoria, adding over 65,000 people in 5 years.
+Wyndham also experienced the fourth fastest population growth in Australia, and the second fastest in Victoria.

 A range of social factors influence the wellbeing and development of the local community.
 Information about selected groups, social and health themes in Wyndham is provided below as well as information about our wards, suburbs and districts.
 Other information about our community that is provided below includes quarterly growth indicators, Annual Community Satisfaction Survey results, and performance indicators.